 Improper use of toys

-Playtime accidents are also very common in children.
+Playtime accidents are also common in children.
 Sharp-edged and hard toys could be a real hazard, especially in toddlers and younger children who do not comprehend the risks.
-Toys that shoot projectiles are also likely to cause serious eye injuries if mishandled.
+Toys shooting projectiles are also likely to cause serious eye injuries if mishandled.

 If a child experiences an eye injury, it is important to seek medical attention as soon as possible.
 Delaying treatment can lead to serious complications and even vision loss.